 University of Maine at Farmington’s off-campus program in Early Childhood Education offers working professionals a unique opportunity to complete a Bachelor’s degree in Early Childhood Education.

-Early Childhood Education courses that form the foundation of a UMF Bachelor of Science degree in Early Childhood Education are taught by University of Maine at Farmington faculty at Southern Maine Community College and other sites.
+Early Childhood Education courses that form the foundation of a UMF Bachelor of Science degree in Early Childhood Education are taught by University of Maine at Farmington faculty at Southern Maine Community College.

-Coursework also prepares students for the Maine Birth to Five (081) Certificate.
+Coursework prepares students for Maine Birth to Five (081) and K-3 (029) Certification.
 General Education courses required for this bachelor’s degree can be taken at a campus of the candidate’s choice.

 Steps in the Admission Process